thu-pacman/chitu/README.md

 The Chitu Project is under the Apache License v2.0. - see the [LICENSE](LICENSE) file for details.

+This repository also contains third_party submodules under other open source licenses.
+You can find these submodules under third_party/ directory, which contains their own license files.

 ## Acknowledgment

-We learned a lot from the following projects when building Chitu:
+We learned a lot from the following projects and adapted some functions when building Chitu:
 - [vLLM](https://github.com/vllm-project/vllm)
 - [SGLang](https://github.com/sgl-project/sglang)
 - [DeepSeek](https://github.com/deepseek-ai)